 The online encyclopedia also notes, “‘Lift Every Voice and Sing'” was publicly performed first as a poem as part of a celebration of Abraham Lincoln’s birthday on February 12, 1900, by 500 school children at the segregated Stanton School.
 Its principal, James Weldon Johnson, wrote the words to introduce its honored guest Booker T. Washington.
 The poem was set to music soon after by Johnson’s brother John in 1905.
 In 1919, the National Association for the Advancement of Colored People (NAACP) dubbed it ‘The Negro National Anthem.'”

 The second and third verses are specific to those whose forefathers were enslaved and who have faith in God.
+And they’re hard to get through without weeping.

 The ‘Star-Spangled Banner’ was first played at a baseball game in 1918, when US Americans were fighting in World War I and there was such patriotic fervor that Gene Debs, the antiwar Socialist who got a million votes for President in 1916, was imprisoned for sedition.
 The hideous ballad was performed during the seventh-inning stretch of a World Series game between the Cubs and the Red Sox in Chicago.
 Fans loved it so much that the team made it a regular feature and ticket sales went up.
-Source: Stephen Colbert.
 Herbert Hoover designated it “the national anthem” in 1931.